-Dreaming of getting out into the great outdoors?
+Dreaming of adventure in the great outdoors?
 Wondering which state should top your next travel bucket list?
-It’s time you considered Colorado.
+It’s time you considered Colorado Dropdown content.

 From its sensational landscapes and soaring mountains to its cool cities and quirky gold-rush towns, the star of the West is home to some of the most beautiful places in the country.